Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Spectral stability

-\begin{remark} If one could prove the well-posedness of initial value problems with initial data in a neighborhood of $\tilde{u}_i$ ($i \in \{1,2\}$), then one could conclude about orbital stability (see discussions in \cite{Ehrnstrom_existence_stability_solitary} or \cite{Stefanov2018SmallAT} for instance). \end{remark}
+\begin{remark} If one could prove the well-posedness of initial value problems {in an energy space (that is in a Sobolev space matching the regularity of the Hamiltonian)} with initial data in a neighborhood of $\tilde{u}_i$ ($i \in \{1,2\}$), then one could conclude about orbital stability (see discussions in \cite{Ehrnstrom_existence_stability_solitary} or \cite{Stefanov2018SmallAT} for instance). \end{remark}